metricq/metricq-python/docs/upgrading.rst

 Removal of Asyncio Loop
 ^^^^^^^^^^^^^^^^^^^^^^^

 Python 3.10 removed the loop parameter from the asyncio interface.
-In particual, the constructor parameter `event_loop` of :class:`Agent` got removed, as well as, the property :attr:`Agent.event_loop`.
+In particular, the constructor parameter `event_loop` of :class:`Agent` got removed, as well as, the property :attr:`Agent.event_loop`.